bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% endhighlight %}

 Wait!
 What the hell just happened?!
-Voldemort knocked at our door, and we say "Come on inside friend!"
+Voldemort knocked at our door, and we say, "Come on inside friend!"
 Let's check our variables (_and our underpants_) to see what happened...

 {% highlight elixir %}